Is the Chicago CityPASS worth it? 2020 Chicago CityPASS review

 - 360 Chicago Observation Deck $44.00

-The collective price of the above attractions comes out to be $207.95, which is about double the cost of the pass itself.
-This means that you'll be paying $109.95 less to visit the listed attractions.
+The collective price of the above attractions comes out to be $170.45, which is close to double the cost of the pass itself.
+This means that you'll be paying $70.70 less to visit the listed attractions.
 With these savings, you could go shopping, buy a few nice dinners or put the money toward a nicer hotel room.
 If purchasing a youth pass, you'll find that the savings are even better.

 You'll also find the pass to be a great time saver.
 With the pass, visitors are allowed to bypass long lines and walk straight to the front.
 Depending on the time of year and day of week, this can save a massive amount of time, allowing you to enjoy more during your day.

 Are all of the attractions covered with the Chicago CityPASS worth a visit

 Due to the uniqueness and high popularity rate of each attraction included in the pass, the answer is an easy yes.
 But, you won't get a chance to visit every attraction on the pass.
 This is because the pass grants guests admission to 5 attractions, but there are actually 7 to choose from.
 Those activities are the Shedd Aquarium, Skydeck Chicago, The Field Museum, 360 Chicago, Museum of Science and Industry, Alder Planetarium and the Art Institute of Chicago.
 When choosing your attractions, it's good to keep in mind that some cost less than others and you'll want to factor that into your decision in order to make sure you save the greatest amount of money possible.

 How not to use the Chicago CityPASS